-MDC Boasts Two Decades Of IRL Education, Conservation
+MDC Boasts More Than Two Decades of IRL Education, Conservation

 The Marine Discovery Center celebrated its 20th anniversary during the summer of 2017, commemorating two decades of protecting and restoring the Florida Coastal and Indian River Lagoon ecosystems through education, research and community stewardship.